VoidCat08/neocities-website/README.md

 A backup/version history of my neocities website.
 Nothing serious, just a bit of fun.

-How this works:
+How This Works:

-I'm not 100% familar with github, so I'm practically jerry rigging this system to the best of my ability.
-Each folder you see when opening this repository is basically just a different version of my neocities website.
+I'm not 100% familiar with GitHub, so I'm basically jerry rigging this system to the best of my ability.
+Each folder you see when opening this repository is essentially a different version of my Neocities website.

-I'm assuming you have a vauge understanding of version history, which is about as much as I know.
+I'm assuming you have a vague understanding of version history.

-So the numbers go generally go: Major.Minor.Patch
+The version numbers generally follow this format: Major.Minor.Patch

-I'm not going to overwhelem this repository with every single little change I make resulting in a new folder.
-Typically "Patches" will just get changed and the version history will be edited to reflect that.
-Major and Minor updates/changes will get their own folders.
-Here's a breakdown of what will and what wont be counted.
+I'm not going to overwhelm this repository by creating a new folder for every tiny change I make.
+Typically, patches will just be edited directly, and the version history will be updated to reflect that.
+Major and minor updates or changes will get their own folders.
+Here's a breakdown of what will and won’t be counted:

-"Patches" - Small minor tweaks like wording, phrasing, or small bugs Minor - New Pages or Moderate changes to already exsisting pages Major - Overhauls, large changes to new pages, large additions like a webgame
+Patch – Small tweaks like wording, phrasing, or minor bug fixes

+Minor – New pages or moderate changes to existing pages

+Major – Overhauls, significant changes to multiple existing pages, or large additions like a web game

-The sytem is likely to change as I figure this whole thing out.
-Although there's likely no one reading this right now.
+This system is likely to evolve as I figure things out.
+Not that anyone's probably reading this right now anyway.